- Create your own community strategy

 - Do it anyway

 If you don’t succeed, make it a side project, and invite colleagues to follow along.
 Melody Kramer started an internal mailing list celebrating small internal successes and sharing community-focused inspirations, which she then turned into public-facing Tumblr, without asking for permission first.
 Read more about it here.

 - Find like-minds and work with them on small experiments

 In a few pieces later on in this site, you’ll find ideas to experiment With Your Community, and Steal From the Best.
 We also recommend reading this Democracy Fund report, as well as the Build Newsroom Skills section in How To for ideas and inspirations for engagement ideas you can try without any additional resources or investment.
 For example, the team at The Economist chose to use Medium and Google Forms plus Facebook Groups to try out new forms of engagement with their audience.

 Make sure people know about what you’re doing.
 Create an internal newsletter and sign up senior staff and colleagues.
 Shout about the successes you create, remind people of the work you’re doing, have clear and achievable metrics and then deliver on them.

 Also get your PR department on board (if you have one) and get your boss to sign off on your reaching out to groups like Poynter, CJR, and Nieman Reports about successes.
 The more you can raise the profile of your boss and your organization, the more support you are likely to get moving forward.

 Also read Sam Ford’s piece on developing Slow Innovation in your newsroom.

 You’re playing the long game.
 Keep going, don’t give up, and let us know how it goes.
-If you need support, we have a whole community of fellow travelers to cheer you on and give advice.
-Good luck!

 Next-> 5.
 Model your Threats